Test Valley: History

 The new district was named Test Valley after the River Test which flows through the area.
 The district was awarded borough status on 22 October 1976, allowing the chair of the council to take the title of mayor.

+In March 2026, the government announced that it would abolish the borough in 2028 as part of local government reform across Hampshire.
+These proposals were withdrawn in September 2026.

 Governance

 Test Valley Borough Council provides district-level services.
 County-level services are provided by Hampshire County Council.
 The whole district is also covered by civil parishes, which form a third tier of local government.

 In the part of the borough within the New Forest National Park, town planning is the responsibility of the New Forest National Park Authority.
 The borough council appoints one of its councillors to serve on the 22-person National Park Authority.

 Political control

 The council has been under Conservative majority control since 1999.

 The first election to the council was held in 1973, initially acting as a shadow authority alongside the outgoing authorities until the new arrangements took effect on 1 April 1974.
 Political control since 1974 has been as follows: